-Sad is not a word we like to associate with Christmas, but unfortunately, for many, it’s a sad time of the year.
+Sad at Christmas is not a phrase we like to associate with the holiday, but unfortunately, for many, it’s a sad time of the year.
 Being sad at Christmas is more common than we like to think.

 SAD AT CHRISTMAS: REASONS